Nathan BALL

 [0039] As described above, the rope pulling mechanism 4 of the

-device 1 is capable of engaging and pulling the tensioning member
+device 1 is capable of engaging and pulling the tensioning

-Application 60/717,343, filed September 2005, entitled "Powered
+Patent Application 60/717,343, filed September 2005, entitled

-application Ser.
+U.S. patent application Ser.
 No. 11/376,721, filed Mar.
-15, 2006, entitled
+15,

-are expressly incorporated herein by reference.
+Device," which are expressly incorporated herein by reference.

 [0040] FIG. 5 is a view of the distal end of the device 1

-utilizing an exemplary embodiment of the rope pulling mechanism as
+utilizing an exemplary embodiment of the rope pulling mechanism

-disclosed in the above-identified incorporated applications.
-As
+as disclosed in the above-identified incorporated applications.

-circumference of, and off of the rotating drum 8.
+the circumference of, and off of the rotating drum 8.

 [0041] FIGS. 6A and 6B show views of an exemplary embodiment of